i-VRESSE/bartender/docs/configuration.md

 ## Interactive applications

-Interactive applications run quick commands (< 30 seconds) on the web server that use the output of a completed job.
+Interactive applications run quick commands (< 30 seconds) in the output of a completed job on the web server.

 An interactive app should